Q: We are planning to adopt a child. Might the baby’s or birth mother’s prenatal or hospital expenses be covered by insurance?

-A: On rare occasions, such as when an adoption opportunity comes up suddenly or unexpectedly, adoptive parents may receive a child before they have arranged for coverage of medical or legal costs by signing a fee agreement or posting a retainer (deposit) with their attorney.
-If, after receiving the child, the adoptive couple fails to pay these costs, creditors may begin trying to collect from the birth mother.
+A: On rare occasions, an adoption opportunity comes up suddenly or unexpectedly, or adoptive parents may find a child for adoption before they have arranged for coverage of medical or legal costs by signing a fee agreement or posting a retainer (deposit) with their attorney.
+If a couple refuses to escrow money with the attorney/agency to cover any future adoption expenses, the birth parent is at risk to be pursued by collection creditors.
 If such a situation occurs, the birth parent’s attorney may advise her to consider other options, such as keeping the child or looking for another couple, if things cannot be worked out with the adoptive couple.
-Most probate courts will require the adoptive parents to pay for and be responsible for all of the adoptive child’s medical bills as well as those of the birth mother out of their own pockets because the birth mother is not a dependent of the adoptive parents and would not, therefore, be covered by their insurance.
+Most probate courts will require the adoptive parents to pay for and be responsible for all of the adoptive child’s medical bills as well as those of the birth mother.

 Q: Will the adoptive parents' insurance cover the birth parent's hospital bill?

 A: No, unless the birth mother is a child or dependent of the adoptive parent.

 This "Law You Can Use" consumer legal information column was provided by the Ohio State Bar Association.
 It was prepared by Columbus attorney Thomas Taneff, who concentrates on probate and adoption law and has served on the Ohio Adoption Commission.